 Although a typical week in the life of the LEAH Social Work Fellow will vary, a typical schedule is as follows:

-- Tuesday: AM LEAH curriculum or Division conference, Mental Health team meeting, PM administrative time or work on a project, evening clinic
+- Tuesday: AM LEAH Curriculum or Division conference, Mental Health team meeting, PM On call clinical time

 *There are 2 hours of individual supervision per week.